luk036/ellipsoid-method/ell-review.md

         return (grad, 0.0), t
 ```

-Some readers may recognize that we can also write the problem in a geometric program by introducing one additional variable [@Aliabadi2013Robust].
+Some readers may recognize that the problem can also be written in a geometric program by introducing one additional variable [@Aliabadi2013Robust].

 # Amazing Oracles {#sec:oracles}